 If your child is spending too much time on Instagram, you can use the restrictive privacy settings to limit the number of people who can contact your child.
 Select ‘Settings’ and ‘Privacy and Security,’ and you can make the account private.
 It will prevent people from posting comments and replying to stories.

-Whereby is an easy-to-setup and use app for desktops and makes a convenient communication app for families.
+Whereby is an easy-to-setup and user-friendly app for desktops and makes a convenient communication app for families.
 The free version comes with limited features and makes an ideal choice for daily video calls and chats.
 YouTube integration and fun emojis make the interaction more engaging for children.
-Parents canlock the room to keep strangers from joining your children.
+Parents can lock the room to keep strangers from joining your children.

 Messaging apps can expose your children to inappropriate content or cyberbullying.
 An ideal messaging app for kids provides safety from online threats while giving children the freedom to connect with their friends.
-While selecting such an app, parents should ensure that it has some parental control features to help them monitor the content.
+While selecting such an app, parents should ensure that it has some parental control features to help them monitor the content and the child’s online friends.
 Nevertheless, avoid sharing real names, permission to access the phone address book, or location, for security reasons.
 Encourage your child to share any untoward experience with you immediately.
-Using secure apps will keep your child safe from online predators.
+Using secure apps in moderation will keep your child safe from online predators.

 - Parents should help children pick the right texting mobile apps to keep them safe on the internet.